cayleygraph/cayley/docs/GremlinAPI.md

 Arguments:

-  * `query`: Antother query path, the result sets of which will be intersected
+  * `query`: Another query path, the result sets of which will be intersected

 Filters all paths by the result of another query path (efficiently computed).